open-policy-agent/opa/docs/docs/index.md

 Policy decisions are not limited to simple yes/no or allow/deny answers.
 Like query inputs, your policies can generate arbitrary structured data as output.

 Let's look at an example.

-## Example

-Imagine you work for an organization with the following system:
+Imagine you work for an organization with the following network infrastructure:

 ```mermaid
 graph